 FDA trims use of contentious Alzheimer’s drug amid backlash

-WASHINGTON (AP) — U.S. health regulators on Thursday approved new prescribing instructions that are likely to limit use of a controversial new Alzheimer’s drug.
+WASHINGTON (AP) — A month after approving a controversial new Alzheimer’s drug, U.S. health regulators on Thursday signed off on new prescribing instructions that are likely to limit its use.

 The Food and Drug Administration said the change is intended to address confusion among physicians and patients about who should get the drug, which has faced an intense public backlash since its approval last month.

-The new drug label emphasizes that the drug, Aduhelm, is appropriate for patients with early or mild Alzheimer’s but has not been studied in patients with more advanced disease.
+The new drug label emphasizes that the drug, Aduhelm, is appropriate for patients with mild or early-stage Alzheimer’s but has not been studied in patients with more advanced disease.
 That’s a big change from the original FDA instructions, which said simply that the drug was approved for Alzheimer’s disease in general.

 “Hearing these concerns, FDA determined that clarifications could be made to the prescribing information to address this confusion,” the agency said in an emailed statement.
 Despite the update, the FDA added that “some patients may benefit from ongoing treatment” if they develop more advanced Alzheimer’s.

-The label change comes one month after FDA’s approval of the drug, which quickly sparked controversy over its $56,000-a-year price-tag and questionable benefits.
+The FDA’s action last month quickly sparked controversy over its $56,000-a-year price-tag and questionable benefits.
 Three of FDA’s outside advisers resigned over the decision with one prominent Harvard expert calling it the “worst drug approval decision in recent U.S. history.”

 Such sweeping changes to drug labels are rare, particularly only a few weeks after approval.